 - Broadband modem, ultra rare but then oh so useful.
 Nowadays, not so much.
 This replaced the packed-in modem; both would plug into an expansion port along the console's edge (there was no "filler" door to put in place, unlike the Genesis).

 - VGA box.
-When installed, the produced RGB is not converted to Composite/S-Video/Coaxial and back to RGB for the screen to use.
+When installed, the produced RGB is not converted to Composite/S-Video/Coaxial and back to RGB for the screen to use and instead goes directly to the monitor, a possible biproduct of the system being based on arcade hardware.
 This should have been offered as standard, as it allows more color than all of its competitors while in VGA mode which also shortens response time, produces the natural resolution (480p) in progressive mode (i.e. lines don't appear when moving, clearer image), does not require external power source, and it was cheap to make ($20 finds you one).
-Contact with the graphics port may be faulty though, which makes colored lines to randomly appear on the screen.
-If your TV lacked a VGA port, you could still use the video and S-Video ports.
+Contact with the graphics port may be faulty though, which makes colored lines to randomly appear on the screen, and there may be compatibility issues with modern TVs.
+Explanation If your TV lacked a VGA port or if a game didn't support VGA (due to VGA being unable to transmit an interlaced video signal, you will receive an error message and the game will not boot if you're using VGA and the game does not support progressive scan), you could still use the video and S-Video ports.

 - A variety of peripheral, and often unusual, controllers, including a fishing rod and maracas, as well as arcade sticks and light guns.
-A mouse and keyboard were also available, mostly useful for Internet-related games and functions and the occasional edutainment game like Typing of the Dead.
-Side note: Sega didn't actually release their light gun in the US.
+A mouse and keyboard were also available, mostly useful for Internet-related games and functions and the occasional Edutainment Game like Typing of the Dead.
+Side note: Sega didn't actually release their light gun in North America.
 Sega didn't want to risk a backlash over a gun peripheral in the wake of the Columbine massacre.
-Instead the third-party Mad Catz "Dream Blaster" was promoted and approved by Sega sincem unlike the Dreamcast Gun, it could not be mistaken for an actual weapon.
-Most lightgun games released in the US also prevented players from using imported Dreamcast Guns.
+Instead the third-party Mad Catz "Dream Blaster" was promoted and approved by Sega since unlike the Dreamcast Gun, it could not be mistaken for an actual weapon.
+Most lightgun games released in the U.S. also prevented players from using imported Dreamcast Guns.

 - As noted on a sticker on the front of the console, Microsoft collaborated with Sega to produce a version of Windows CE (a special version of Windows designed for low-powered, single-tasking embedded machines like consoles) for the Dreamcast.
 Contrary to popular belief, this was not built into the console itself, but was instead available as an option for developers to include with their games in order to make porting from the PC easier.